By Glenn Ellen Starr Stilling

 How many bibliography entries are there?

-The site now has nearly 1,900 bibliography entries.
+This website now has 2,673 bibliography entries.

-The 1994 book lists over 1,400 sources, in a wide range of published and unpublished formats, which contain information about the Lumbee Indians, the Tuscarora Indians of Robeson County, and related topics.
+The 1994 book lists 1,412 sources, in a wide range of published and unpublished formats, which contain information about the Lumbee Indians, the Tuscarora Indians of Robeson County, and related topics.
 It has a documented chronology of significant events in Lumbee history, as well as an index to the Lumbees' weekly newspaper, the Carolina Indian Voice, from 1973-1993, which have been added to this site.
 The book won a History Book Award from the North Carolina Society of Historians in 1994.

 Because the 1994 book is out of print, McFarland gave me permission to place all sections of it onto this website.
 Over half of the bibliography items have been added to the site.
 Data entry is complete through item 764, in the section: Crime and Criminal Justice; Law; etc.; beyond that, key items from the sections on the Henry Berry Lowry Period and the Ku Klux Klan Routing have been added.
 A grant from the Appalachian State University Library's Martha and Nancy Lee Bivens University Library Fund for Excellence paid for this data entry.